UceeeSan/Metric_Helper/README.md

 Prerequisite- Python3

-Download the zip file and then you can run it from an ide, text editor or commandLine itself.
+Download the zip file and then you can run it from an ide or the commandLine itself.